Congenital Heart Disease Patients Require Lifetime Care and Management

 Today, there are more adults than children in the United States with congenital heart disease.
 Just a few decades ago, many infants born with heart defects were not expected to survive to adulthood.
 Now, with advances in surgery, medications and heart assist devices, long-term survival rate is almost 90 percent and many are living well into adulthood.

-"Unfortunately, many congenital heart disease patients enter adulthood with complex complications that have developed over the years", says Shane Tsai, MD, cardiologist at The Nebraska Medical Center.
+"Unfortunately, many congenital heart disease patients enter adulthood with complex complications that have developed over the years", says Shane Tsai, MD, cardiologist at Nebraska Medicine.

 Shane Tsai, MD